 The LCC was an underground facility manned by a missile combat crew (MCC).
 The crew consisted of a missile combat crew commander (MCCC) and a deputy missile combat crew commander (DMCCC).

-Each combat crew, several feet far from each other, had its own launch control console.
+Each combat crew, several feet away from each other, had its own launch control console.
 When a Higher Authority sent a message, it appeared in several racks in the LCC.

 A Frankenstein System

-Over the years, the workload and burden over SAC launch crews had grown.
-This was due to new equipment for command, control and communications (C3) becoming part of the LCC.
+Over the years, the workload and burden of SAC launch crews had grown.
+This was due to new equipment for command, control, and communications (C3) becoming part of the LCC.

 By the mid-70s SAC implemented the RIVET SAVE modification, which reduced Minuteman crew members by a third.
 To achieve this reduction, the Minuteman alert tour passed from 36 to 24 hours.
 One crew member was in rest status (that is, sleeping) while inside the LCC.

 Similarly, an equipment modification was necessary to end the need for a second launch crew on site.
 Also, to prevent the remote possibility of an unauthorized launch by a single crew member.
 The price to pay, though, was increasing crew requirements and workload.

 And yet, RIVET SAVE was only the beginning.
 Modifications of ever-increasing complexity continued increasing the crew workload.